Pakistani officials: Swelling lake could cause more flooding

 According to initial government estimates, the devastation has caused $10 billion in damage but Planning Minister Ahsan Iqbal said Saturday “the scale of devastation is massive and requires an immense humanitarian response for 33 million people.”

-The renewed request for international aid came as Pakistan has received 30 planes load of relief goods from Turkey, China, UAE, France, Uzbekistan and other countries with more planes expected in the coming days.
+The renewed request for international aid came as Pakistan has received 35 planeloads of relief goods from Turkey, China, the United Arab Emirates, France, Uzbekistan and other countries.
+More planes are expected in the coming days.
+The latest cargo flight landed Sunday evening at Lahore airport, with tons of relief goods from the UAE.

-Associated Press reporter Mohammad Farooq in Sukkur and Asim Tanveer in Multan, Pakistan contributed to this report.
+Associated Press reporters Mohammad Farooq in Sukkur, Pakistan; Asim Tanveer in Multan, Pakistan, and Riaz Khan in Peshawar, Pakistan, contributed to this report.

 By ZARAR KHAN